MotoGP: Jorge Lorenzo to travel to Laguna Seca despite injury

-Lorenzo, 26, missed the Sachsenring race last weekend after flying back to Barcelona for surgery following a high speed crash in practice.
+Lorenzo, 26, missed the Sachsenring race last weekend after flying back to Barcelona for surgery

 "Finally we have decided to go to Laguna Seca," Lorenzo said.
 "Following the final medical check and after speaking with doctors, we are going to try."

 Lorenzo is currently third in the championship, 11 points behind leader Marc Marquez.